-CARRYOVER AND ACCUMULATION OF PAID SICK LEAVE BENEFITS: Trial service period employees hired for ongoing employment and regular status (regular full-time and regular part-time) employees may accumulate up to a maximum of 1260 hours of paid sick leave benefits.
+6. CARRYOVER AND ACCUMULATION OF PAID SICK LEAVE BENEFITS: Trial service period employees hired for ongoing employment and regular status (regular full-time and regular part-time) employees may accumulate up to a maximum of 1,260 hours of paid sick leave benefits.
+For those employees hired before November 1, 2022 date, the maximum number hours that may be accrued is 1,920.
 Thereafter no additional benefits are earned until the benefits are reduced below this cap.